timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-04.md

 # IP Address Space and Autonomous System

-To prevent failure scenarios which persist beyond remediation, the topological placement of Publication Servers in the global Internet routing system should be carefully considered.
+To prevent failure scenarios which persist beyond remediation, the topological placement and reachability of Publication Servers in the global Internet routing system needs to be considered very carefully, see section 6 of [@!RFC7115].

+An example of a problematic scenario would be when a prefix or AS path related to a repository becomes invalid because of RPKI objects published in that repository, RPs then might have trouble retrieving updates from that repository - hampering service restoration.

-It is RECOMMENDED to use IP addresses for Publication Servers from IP address space which is not subordinate to any authoritives publishing through those same servers.
+With the above in mind, it is RECOMMENDED to use IP addresses for RRDP and Rsync services from IP address space which is not subordinate to authorities solely dependent on those service endpoints.

-It is RECOMMENDED to host Publication Servers in Autonomous Systems which are not subordinate to any authorities publishing through those same servers.
+It is also RECOMMENDED to host RRDP and Rsync services in Autonomous Systems which are not subordinate to authorities publishing through those same endpoints.

-See section 6 of [@!RFC7115] for more considerations.
+It is RECOMMENDED to host RRDP and Rsync services in different networks.

 # RRDP Server